TampliteSK/Dragonrose_Cpp/README.md

 To use the engine, either grab the binary from releases, or build the project locally.
 In the future I will consider releasing Linux builds. <br>

 ## Inspirations and Acknowledgments
-Dragonrose is greatly inspired by [VICE chess engine](https://github.com/bluefeversoft/vice/tree/main/Vice11/src), developed by by Richard Allbert (Bluefever Software), which is a didactic chess engine aimed to introduce beginners to the world of chess programming.
+Dragonrose is greatly inspired by [VICE chess engine](https://github.com/bluefeversoft/vice/tree/main/Vice11/src), developed by Richard Allbert (Bluefever Software), which is a didactic chess engine aimed to introduce beginners to the world of chess programming.
 Huge credits to him for creating the [YouTube series](https://www.youtube.com/playlist?list=PLZ1QII7yudbc-Ky058TEaOstZHVbT-2hg) explaining the engine in great detail. <br>

 Aside from VICE, Dragonrose also draws inspiration from other engines such as